The 1969 Ampeg NAMM Invitation

 |

-revealed the clear acrylic guitars and basses.
+revealed the clear acrylic guitars and basses to the public.
 Ironically, at this very same show a Japanese manufacturer

-showcased one of their brand new instruments which was, in fact, a copy of Dan's new clear guitar!
+showcased one of their brand new instruments which was, a copy of Dan's new clear guitar!

 "Ampeg had released a brochure of the six string instrument earlier - actually when the guitar was still in the